Aanok/r20chronicler/README.md

 - Satisfy the dependencies as listed below.
   - On Windows, you'll want to put `yajl.dll` into `C:\Windows\System32`.
 If it doesn't work you'll have to compile it locally.
 - Rename `config.ini.template` to `config.ini` and follow the instructions you'll find inside.
-- Run `chronicler.py` via the Python interprenter.
+- Run `chronicler.py` via the Python interpreter.

 If you run into Unicode problems (e.g. a `UnicodeEncodeError` exception, or an odd error in `parse.py` from jsonstreamer) you'll want to use a version 3.7+ runtime with the `-X utf8` argument.
 Or fix your Locale.